roychon/QueryGPT/README.md

 ![Screenshot of Chats Page](https://github.com/roychon/virtual.ai/blob/main/frontend/src/public/sample_chat.png)

 This application provides a modern and interactive platform for real-time communication.
-Whether you're collaborating with team members, connecting with friends, or seeking assistance, our chat app delivers a seamless and engaging experience.
+Whether you're collaborating with team members, connecting with friends, or seeking assistance, this chat app delivers a seamless and engaging experience.

 Features:
 * AI Integration: Benefit from AI-powered responses to enhance your chat experience.